-Valuing them too high could mean paying higher premiums than you need to.
+Valuing them too high could mean paying more than you need for your contents insurance.

-And don’t forget that lot of individual things quickly add up.
+And don’t forget that a lot of individual things quickly add up.

 If you’re a keen cook, for example, you may well be surprised at how much your kitchen equipment and cookbook collection come to.

 If you have children, don’t underestimate how much their toys, video games and sports equipment would cost to replace.